 NASA's newest rover has been traveling for more than six years, and nobody knows how long Curiosity will last.
 Its nuclear battery could keep going for six to nine more years, or perhaps longer.

-In 2021, the same year Mars2020 is scheduled to reach Mars, the European Space Agency also intends to land its own vehicle, the ExoMars 2020 rover, recently named after British scientist Rosalind Franklin.
-The Franklin rover will carry a drill that can penetrate up to 6 feet (2 m) below the Martian surface and search for information about potential signatures of life on Mars.
+Because of unforeseen parachute problems and complications due to the COVID-19 pandemic, the European Space Agency in collaboration with the Russian space agency Roscosmos postponed the launch and therefore the arrival of their ExoMars 2020 rover.
+That rover will carry the name of British scientist Rosalind Franklin, and will feature a drill that can penetrate up to 6 feet (2 m) below the Martian surface in order to search for potential signatures of life on Mars.